-Making Waves is a monthly radio show about sound art produced by New Adventures in Sound Art (NAISA) for WGXC Wave Farm.
+Making Waves is a radio show about sound art produced by New Adventures in Sound Art (NAISA) for WGXC Wave Farm.
 The show often features artist profiles and archival performances from NAISA’s sound art programming in South River, Ontario and (prior to June 2017) Toronto.
+Episodes are produced monthly and broadcast on the second Saturday of every month at 11 am and repeated the following Friday at 3 pm (UTC -4).

 Continuing from the previous episode of Making Waves, NAISA features more from Michael Waterman and Mannlicher Carcano.
 Included in the mix is an interview that Darren Copeland did with Michael Waterman about Songs of Ice and his other transmission art installations as well as sounds from the Art’s Birthday telematic performance by Mannlicher Carcano from January 17, 2020.